Tag Archives: Fan

 Figure 6.
 Effect of multiple fans on system pressure and flow rate [Comair Rotron]

-An important consideration that needs to be addressed once the fan has been selected is to configure them in a “blow through” or “pull through” configuration.
+An important consideration that needs to be addressed once the fan has been selected is to configure them in a blow through or pull through configuration.
 The airflow into a fan can roughly be modeled as laminar, whereas the exit airflow is highly turbulent.
 This phenomenon can be useful in thermal management, for instance in a typical telecom sub rack.
 Due to the varied resistance that the PCBs impose and the close proximity of the fans (fan tray) to the cards, the laminar flow will assist in better velocity distribution in the sub-rack, which also functions as a plenum.

 In the blow through configuration the turbulent air has a positive effect on the heat transfer coefficient which can be useful when dealing with concentrated heat sources.
 The blow through design allows the fan to push cooler air, which improves its pressure capability, and extends the life of the fan.
 In this configuration the enclosure is slightly pressurized which prevents unfiltered air from being drawn through the joints and gaps in the chassis.